 But that wasn’t the first time one of these names was influenced by pop culture.

 The first of the group to appear in the SSA’s baby name data was Daren, which was the top debut name of 1922:

 - 1922: 35 baby boys named Daren [debut]

 - 1920: unlisted

-Here’s the SSDI data for the period, for a different perspective:
+Here’s the Social Security Death Index (SSDI) data for same the time period, for a different perspective:

 - 1924: 5 people named Daren